HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 A0–>100k_resistance–>LiPo_plus | LiPo_minus-> GND

-Then 3.2V would have to drop at the two series resistors and thus exactly 1V at "R2".
+Then 3.2V should drop across the two series resistors and therefore exactly 1V across “R2”.
 Long story short: 4.2V on the LiPo would then correspond to the ADC value of 1023.
-With the high resistances and the corresponding tolerances, the measurement is probably not super accurate.
-But it is definitely sufficient to record the fill level of the LiPo. 🙂
+Given the high resistances and the corresponding tolerances, the measurement is probably not super accurate.
+But it is definitely enough to record the level of the LiPo. 🙂

-Remember that the relationship between LiPo voltage and "level" is not completely linear.
-And I would also "smooth" the readings a bit using a moving average.
-Otherwise you could get a "false alarm" at higher loads (and thus voltage dips in the battery voltage). 🙂
+Remember that the relationship between LiPo voltage and “level” is not completely linear.
+And I would also “smooth” the measured values a little using a moving average.
+Otherwise, you could get a “false alarm” when the load is higher (and the battery voltage drops as a result). 🙂

 Hope it's explained clearly.